iuec/uec-tech-standards/_pages/messaging/endpoint_location.md

 Where email is used for Transfer of Care messages (sending CDA messages via email instead of ITK), there is a specific list of email domains which should be supported; attempts to send person identifiable data (PID) to any other domain should be blocked by the sending system.

-The official list of acceptable domains for transferring person identifiable data (PID) is available on the HSCIC website here: [HSCIC - Sending secure email](http://systems.hscic.gov.uk/nhsmail/secure)
+The official list of acceptable domains for transferring person identifiable data (PID) can be obtained from the NHS Digital NHSMail team.

 It is possible that this list may change in the future.
 It is therefore recommended that system suppliers should make it easy to update the list of valid email domains in customer systems so as to avoid having to deploy new product releases if the list changes in the future.

-Systems using email to send urgent care messages should also conform to the "Secure email standard" also detailed on the [HSCIC - Sending secure email](http://systems.hscic.gov.uk/nhsmail/secure) page.
+Systems using email to send urgent care messages should also conform to the "Secure email standard" also detailed on the [HSCIC - Sending secure email](https://digital.nhs.uk/services/nhsmail/the-secure-email-standard) page.

 ## Endpoint Webservice (ServiceDetailsById)

-The ServiceDetailsById function is part of the Pathways DOS API - the definition can be found here: [https://www.pathwaysdos.nhs.uk/app/api/webservices?wsdl](https://www.pathwaysdos.nhs.uk/app/api/webservices?wsdl)
+The ServiceDetailsById function is part of the Pathways DOS API - the definition can be found here: [https://www.pathwaysdos.nhs.uk/app/api/webservices?wsdl=1.3](https://www.pathwaysdos.nhs.uk/app/api/webservices?wsdl=1.3)